truenas/documentation/static/includes/TNHardwareGuide.md

 Serial Advanced Technology Attachment (SATA) is still the de facto standard disk interface found in many desktop/laptop computers, servers, and some non-enterprise storage arrays.
 The first SATA disks offered double-digit gigabyte capacities.
 Newer SATA disks meet many size, reliability, and performance goals.
 While consumer desktop SATA disks do not have the overall reliability issues they once had, they are still not designed or warrantied for continuous operation or use in RAID groups.
 Enterprise SATA disks address the always-on factor, vibration tolerance, and drive error handling required in storage systems.
 However, the price gap between desktop and enterprise SATA drives is so vast that many users push their consumer drives into 24/7 service pursuing cost savings.

 Drive vendors, likely tired of honoring warranties for failed desktop drives used in incorrect applications, responded to this gap in the market by producing NAS drives.
 NAS drives achieved fame from the original Western Digital (WD) Red™ drives with CMR/PMR technology (now called WD Red Plus).
-Western Digital Designed the WD Red™ Plus NAS drives (non-SMR) for systems with up to 8 hard drives, the [WD Red™ Pro](https://www.westerndigital.com/products/internal-drives/wd-red-pro-sata-hdd) for systems with up to 16 drives, and the [WD UltraStar™](https://www.westerndigital.com/products/data-center-platforms) for systems beyond 16 drives.
+Western Digital designed the WD Red™ Plus NAS drives (non-SMR) for systems with up to 8 hard drives, the [WD Red™ Pro](https://www.westerndigital.com/products/internal-drives/wd-red-pro-sata-hdd) for systems with up to 16 drives, and the [WD UltraStar™](https://www.westerndigital.com/products/data-center-platforms) for systems beyond 16 drives.

 The iXsystems Community Forum prefers WD drives for TrueNAS builds due to their exceptional quality and reliability.
 All TrueNAS Minis ship with WD Red™ Plus drives unless requested otherwise.